makebacappiello/product-feedback-app/README.md

 ## 👋 Welcome!

-Imagine you are a freelance full-stack developer who has just been hired by a a new client: a startup that is building a new product.
+Imagine you are a freelance full-stack developer who has just been hired by a new client: a startup that is building a new product.

-Your client wants you to build a Product Feedback full-stack application, where customers can view and submit feedback about how to improve the product.
+Your client wants you to build a Product Feedback application, where customers can view and submit feedback about how to improve the product.

 ![image](https://github.com/user-attachments/assets/f473f1d0-02d2-4dfb-a67a-7936cd7c79ca)